badoo/techblog/_posts/2014-10-02-calabash-android-query.markdown

 # Set rating on RatingBar

-`RatingBar` is one of the views where it is difficult to trigger touch operations.
-It is more easy to invoke the method to set the desired value.
+The `RatingBar` is one of the views where it is difficult to trigger touch operations.
+It is easier to invoke the method to set the desired value.

 {% highlight sh %}
 irb(main):001:0> query("RatingBar",setProgress:4)
+irb(main):001:0> query("RatingBar",:setProgress=>4)
 {% endhighlight %}

 And to get the value of the `RatingBar`

 {% highlight sh %}
-irb(main):001:0> query("RatingBar",getProgress)
+irb(main):001:0> query("RatingBar",:getProgress)
 {% endhighlight %}

 # Set date in DatePicker

-So far we have seen methods with a single argument.
-Now I will explain about the methods with multiple arguments and for that the best example is `DatePicker`.
-First, touch date display view to open the data picker dialog.
+So far we have seen methods that accept a single argument.
+Now I will explain about the methods the accept multiple arguments and for that the best example is `DatePicker`.
+First, touch the date display view to open the data picker dialog.

 {% highlight sh %}
 irb(main):001:0> touch("* id:'dob_text'")